-First day on the water Peter scores a permit.
+First day on the water, Peter scores a permit.
 Second day was the same – another permit.
-While Peter fished for all three major game fish, a Grand Slam was not his ultimate goal.
+While Peter fished for all three major game fish, a Super Grand Slam was not his ultimate goal.
 Peter is a great guy and just enjoys quality time on the water.

-On the forth day of the trip, Peter came very-very close to a Super Grand Slam after hooking and landing a tarpon, catching a bonefish, catching a big snook, then hooking a permit, but losing it the a broken hook just as the fish was about to be landed.
-His third of four permit for the week came the next day.
+On the fourth day of the trip, Peter came very-very close to a Super Grand Slam after hooking and landing a tarpon, catching a bonefish, catching a big snook, then hooking a permit, but losing it the a broken hook just as the fish was about to be landed.
+His third of fourth permit for the week came the next day.

-Heres the story: Wednesday morning (fourth day) Peter hooked into his first (of several) tarpon not more than a mile from the lodge.
+Wednesday morning (fourth day), Peter hooked into his first (of several) tarpon not more than a mile from the lodge.
 That would not be the end of his tarpon experience; he jumped another two tarpon in the same area.
 While his guide poled the boat scouting for more tarpon, Peter spied a nice snook to which he cast his fly and connected with a solid hookup.

 Then, it was off to catch a permit.
-There were multiple casting oppurtunities that afternoon at permit and when Peter did hook-up it was a joyous but short lived moment.
+There were multiple casting opportunities that afternoon at permit.
+When Peter did hook-up, it was a joyous, but short lived moment.
 Peter was taken well into his backing by the large permit and did get the permit on his flyline, but then something in this day and age you would never expect to happen, happened.
 The hook broke.

-The lodge runs like a well-oiled machine If you need something, just ask.
+The lodge runs like a well-oiled machine.
+If you need something, just ask.
 The staff makes it abundantly clear that our job was to be on vacation and that their job was to make our vacation as fun and relaxing as possible.
-Every little detail of the service is thought out and flawlessly executed, like the early morning pre-breakfast tray of tea or coffee that finds its way to your porch.
+Every little detail of the service is thought out and flawlessly executed.
+For example, the early morning pre-breakfast tray of tea or coffee that finds its way to your porch.
 The staff to guest ratio is 1:1.

 The cabanas are comfortable and well maintained, with delightful views through the palm trees to the incredibly blue sea.
-The air-conditioned cabana’s have beautiful wood interiors, comfortable bed(s) and are spotless.
-The bathrooms are fine, but the outdoor shower are a nice touch, just what the doctor ordered after a long day on the flats.
+The air-conditioned cabanas have beautiful wood interiors, comfortable bed(s) and are spotless.
+The bathrooms are fine, but the outdoor showers are a nice touch, just what the doctor ordered after a long day on the flats.